-- Engage with the Provincial direction to develop a Maternity Care Strategy, preconception through post-partum; using momentum to better understand system barriers to access to safe and comprehensive perinatal care across Island Health communities and inform improvement decisions using IMRC data. - IMRC should work with stakeholders to conduct a review of the Ministry of Health's Women's Health Strategy with an eye to optimizing birthing people and the health of their infants.
-Use this review to inform an update to the 2008 Island Health report on Women's Health. - Continue Public Health Nursing program and service planning to intentionally engage in a client-focused, culturally safe care relationship with priority populations of perinatal people. - IMRC to perform in-depth case review of extreme premature cases to better understand underlying factors and proportion of cases that are preventable and/or predictable in order to inform future recommendations regarding primary (e.g. diet, folic acid) and secondary prevention efforts.
-Combine these in-depth reviews with analysis using cumulative IMRC database (2009-2016) to inform a special report on infant mortality related to prematurity - 4) Application of Indigenous Data Standard for All Deliveries (as defined by the Government Standard for Aboriginal Administrative Data) - The purpose of the IMRC is "To contribute to the decrease in all infant mortality and the elimination of IMR disparity amongst population groups, through: 1) Monitoring and analysis of infant deaths; and 2) Recommendations and reporting to various stakeholders."
+- Engage with the Provincial direction to develop a Maternity Care Strategy, preconception through post-partum; using momentum to better understand system barriers to access safe and comprehensive perinatal care across Island Health communities and inform improvement decisions using IMRC data. - IMRC should work with stakeholders to conduct a review of the Ministry of Health's Women's Health Strategy with an eye to optimizing birthing people and the health of their infants.
+Use this review to inform an update to the 2008 Island Health report on Women's Health.

+Continue Public Health Nursing program and service planning to intentionally engage in a client-focused, culturally safe care relationship with priority populations of perinatal people.

+4) Reduce extreme premature births

+IMRC to perform in-depth case review of extreme premature cases to better understand underlying factors and proportion of cases that are preventable and/or predictable in order to inform future recommendations regarding primary (e.g. diet, folic acid) and secondary prevention efforts.
+Combine these in-depth reviews with analysis using cumulative IMRC database (2009-2019) to inform a special report on infant mortality related to prematurity.

+5) Application of Indigenous Data Standard for All Deliveries (as defined by the Government Standard for Aboriginal Administrative Data)

+The purpose of the IMRC is "To contribute to the decrease in all infant mortality and the elimination of IMR disparity amongst population groups, through: 1) Monitoring and analysis of infant deaths; and 2) Recommendations and reporting to various stakeholders."
 The IMRC is acutely aware that within Island Health there is a disparity in the rate of infant deaths for Indigenous infants compared to non-Indigenous infants.
-Yet, there is no consistent way or method of collecting if an infant is identified as Indigenous. - In the absence of an Indigenous Patient Identifier, it is not yet possible to calculate the Indigenous-specific infant mortality rate and the current Island Health IMRC reporting of Indigenous specific infant mortality will under represent the true rate.
+Yet, there is no consistent way or method of collecting if an infant is identified as Indigenous.

-• The application and use of the Indigenous Data Standard must be preceded by an implementation plan that includes training to staff on how to ask Indigenous identity questions in a culturally safe manner.
+- In the absence of an Indigenous Patient Identifier, it is not yet possible to calculate the Indigenous-specific infant mortality rate and the current Island Health IMRC reporting of Indigenous specific infant mortality will under represent the true rate. - The application and use of the Indigenous Data Standard must be preceded by an implementation plan that includes training to staff on how to ask Indigenous identity questions in a culturally safe manner.